gopatchworks/api-docs/README.md

 ## Introduction

 You will need a client ID and a client secret key to access our API.
-These can be used to generate a JSON Web Token, which our API servers will use in the HTTP header to authenicate requests.
+These are used to generate a JSON Web Token (Authorization Bearer) that must be supplied in the HTTP header request.
+Please keep the client secret private and never include it in source control.

 ## Authentication